Leooop/SCAM.jl/README.md

 class ConstantStress {s : Real}

+class Weakening {<<abstract type>>}
 class LinearWeakening {γ : Real}
 class AsymptoticWeakening {γ : Real}

+note for LinearWeakening "Weakening of the shear modulus is Linear in damage" note for AsymptoticWeakening "Weakening of (1/G) is Linear in damage"

 class SimpleCharlesLaw {
     Td : Real